AndInTheClouds/chordreader2/README.md

      height="80">](https://f-droid.org/packages/org.hollowbamboo.chordreader2/)

 ## Status
 This is a fork of the abandoned ChordReader app by Nolan Lawson, and Marcel Klehr respectively.
-It's still under development, e.g. playlists are planned to be implementend.
 > It's my first project at all.
 Every comment or support is welcomed.

 ## License